Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Violations for Pre-defined Voltage Values
 -----------------------------------------

 In practice, it is likely that we have voltage magnitudes and voltage angles for each bus at hand and would like to know whether these values are actually feasible within a given network.
-To tackle this, we can use the :meth:`compute_violations_from_given_voltages` function.
+To tackle this, we can use the :meth:`opf.compute_violations` function.
 This function takes a *voltage dictionary* and a case dictionary as arguments and is discussed in more detail below.

 Voltage Information